Al-iskander2/Al-iskander2/README.md

 ## About Me

-I am a **developer focused on cyber security** and passionate about **experimental software ideas**.
+I'm a **developer focused on AI **, passionate about **building tools for human potential**.
+I explore the intersection of **technology, mental health, and creative communication**.
-I aim to make the world a better place through computing.
+I believe computing can help us understand ourselves better and make the world a more empathetic place.